mfcust/for_loops/README.md

   print('hello world')
   x+=1
 ```
 Notice how in the for loop I don't have to ever initialize the variable, and I don't have to change it using an expression like x+=1.
 That's because in the for loop x changes automatically each time through the loop, starting at the first item in the collection.
-The range function generates a list of numbers between 0 and 5.
+The range function generates a collection of integers between 0 and 5.
 So, the first time through the for loop, x=0.
 Then x=1, x=2, x=3, and x=4.
 The range function doesn't include the maximum (in this case 5), so the loop only runs 5 times.
 Navigate to the Python file to learn more about for loops!